Performing a Standard BEAST-VQE Convergence Study

 We specify that we want a maximum of 100 iterations, one gate per iteration, and we force all iterations to be executed, independent of any stopping criteria.

-We then build the adaptive VQE with the specified options and wrap it in the BEAST-VQE calculator, where we choose a quick gate parameter optimization method, optimizing only the parameter of the last gate in every iteration.
+We then build the adaptive VQE with the specified options and wrap it in the BEAST-VQE calculator, where we choose a quick default gate parameter optimization method, optimizing only the parameter of the last gate in every iteration.

-1. Run and extract energies
+6. Run and extract energies

 result = beast_vqe_calculator.calculate(ground_state_problem)